 Recent research in Finland has shown the impact hearing loss makes on mobility.
 A study following more than 800 people over 2 years found that people with hearing loss were twice as likely to limit their activities to a small and local area.
 Those with healthy hearing maintained a wider radius of mobility.
 The self-imposed restrictions on mobility are likely the result of coping with hearing challenges.

 Treating Hearing Loss

 It isn’t all bad news.
 While most hearing loss is long-lasting, most of it can be treated with hearing aids.
 Hearing aids help restore a full range of sound to your hearing and can make navigating noisy situations much easier and less frustrating.
-With the help of hearing aids, you can move through the world more assured.
+With the help of hearing aids, you can move through the world more assuredly.

 Using hearing aids helps support your personal relationships as well by making it easier to follow conversations and pick up on verbal cues.
 From talking on the phone with your best friend to catching up with your family at a big holiday dinner, the support hearing aids offer keeps you in the loop.
 By helping your hearing, hearing aids also work against the forces that connect untreated hearing loss with isolation and mobility issues.

 It isn’t just if you treat your hearing loss, it is also how you treat hearing loss.
 Finding the right hearing aids for your needs can make all the difference.
 That’s where Hearing Group can help.
 We specialize in meeting your specific needs.
 That means we work with you every step of the way to understand your hearing issues and connect you with effective solutions.